 Can your dog predict thunderstorms more accurately than the Weather Channel?
 Do they pace, pant or whine hours before the first dark cloud rolls in?
 Have they ever chewed or scratched your doors or windows in an effort to get inside the house (or vice versa) during a storm?
 Do they tremble and hide at the first drop of rain?
 If so, they may be showing the signs of storm anxiety.

 For some dogs, the sound of thunder — as well as fireworks or gunshots — may be what’s upsetting.
-For others, it’s the whole package: the thunder, the lightening, the change in barometric pressure, the static electricity, even the scent of rain.
+For others, it’s the whole package: the thunder, the lightning, the change in barometric pressure, the static electricity, even the scent of rain.
 And still other dogs have generalized, daily anxiety that’s made worse by storms.

 It’s important to work with your veterinarian to determine whether your dog is suffering from noise anxiety, storm anxiety, separation anxiety or a combination of stresses, so you can find the right treatment to help your pet.
 If your dog’s anxiety is so extreme that they are hurting themselves or destroying property, your veterinarian may recommend medications to help.